lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 The calling sequences of the functions that send data to EnergyPlus and read data from EnergyPlus is as for any :term:`continuous-time variable` in FMI.
-That is, at any time instant, variables can be set multiple times, and the values returned by EnergyPlus must reflect to updated input variables.
-(Multiple calls within a time step are used to compute the derivative of ``QConSen_flow`` with respect to ``T``.)
+That is, at any time instant, variables can be set multiple times, and the values returned by EnergyPlus must be computed using the current input variables.
+(For example, multiple calls within a time step are used to compute the derivative of ``QConSen_flow`` with respect to ``T``.)